nani92/android-for-dummies/README.md

 ## Design
 As this app is for users that have problems with using android, design should be clean, simple and readable.
 I decided to use relatively big buttons that are much easier to tap for people with some disabilities.
 Additionaly buttons have more decriptive labels than usual buttons.

-I also decided to use animation
+## Features
+### Main Screen
+Screen where all of help entries are displayed.